Trivia about alcohol are fun! Amaze your friends and relatives. These trivia about alcohol appear in 12 categories.

 VII.
 Health & Safety

 None of these facts are medical advice.
-Of course, always consult a doctor for medical opinion.
+Always see a doctor for medical that.

 - Sixty-two percent of Americans report that they have used the service of a designated driver.
 46